 - Upon receipt of the package, the notary physically applies his/her notarial seal or stamp to the loan documents.

-As of August 30, 2020, there are 27 states that have enacted some form of remote online notarization (RON) law: Alaska, Arizona, Colorado, Florida, Idaho, Indiana, Iowa, Kentucky, Louisiana, Maryland, Michigan, Minnesota, Missouri, Montana, Nebraska, Nevada, North Dakota, Ohio, Oklahoma, South Dakota3, Tennessee, Texas, Utah, Vermont, Virginia, Washington and Wisconsin.
+As of April 2021, there are 29 states that have enacted some form of remote online notarization (RON) law: Alaska, Arizona, Colorado, Florida, Hawaii, Idaho, Indiana, Iowa, Kentucky, Louisiana, Maryland, Michigan, Minnesota, Missouri, Montana, Nebraska, Nevada, North Dakota, Ohio, Oklahoma, Pennsylvania, Tennessee, Texas, Utah, Vermont, Virginia, Washington, Wisconsin and Wyoming.

 While RON closings will continue to proceed as authorized in various states, even after the passing of the COVID-19 pandemic, there is no expectation that the governors’ executive orders and temporary authorizations related to RIN will extend beyond the COVID-19 national emergency.

 Knowing that, there are still challenges with every state and county accepting RON documents, including: